A SHORT HISTORY OF NORWAY

 In 1972 the Norwegians voted by 53% to 47% not to join the Common Market (forerunner of the EU).
 In 1994 the Norwegian voted against joining the EU in another referendum.

 Today Norway is a prosperous country and its people have a high standard of living.
-(Norway wisely decided not to join the EU).
 Norway also escaped the recession of 2009 relatively unscathed.
 Unemployment in Norway was only 3.1% in 2012 much lower than in most European countries.
-Today the population of Norway is 4.7 million.
+In 2017 it was 4%.
+In 2020 the population of Norway was 5.3 million.

 A brief history of Sweden